dzmcclure/jotl-deck-tool-app/README.md

 ### All decks
 - [ ] Load deck
+- [ ] Save new deck
 - [ ] Load a list of cards
   - [ ] Values
   - [ ] Image paths
   - [ ] Etc.

-### Monster modifier deck
-- [ ] Remove ALL Bless/Curse cards
-  - [ ] Restore Bless and Curse decks to base

 ### Misc/To Be Sorted
 - [ ] Monster Modifier - Shuffle at end of round if shuffle card drawn
 - [ ] OnChange functions?
-- [ ] Move blurse cards out of deck and into app
+- [ ] Move blurse cards out of deck and into store
   - requires better separation of deck and app variable scope